neuralwork/arxiver/README.md

 # Arxiver

-A toolkit for downloading arXiv papers and processing them with Nougat for text extraction.
+A toolkit for downloading and converting arXiv papers to multi markdown (.mmd) format with Nougat - a neural OCR.
+Our pipeline can extract LaTeX equations and includes post-processing tools to clean up and merge extracted data.
+See the [arxiver](https://huggingface.co/datasets/neuralwork/arxiver) dataset on Hugging Face Hub for sample results.

 ## Project Structure
 ```